avisuj/avisuj.github.io/_posts/2022-02-02-Looking-Back-at-2021-Year-in-Review.markdown

 date:   2022-02-02 19:15:59 -0600
 categories: finances wellness crypto
 ---
-As I start htis blog, and we start 2022 - I think it's appropriate to do a look back.
+As I start this blog, and we start 2022 - I think it's appropriate to do a look back.
 I tend to track metrics focused around Financial Health and General Wellness.
 A few years ago I came up with the strategy; I wasn't satisfied with just keeping track of our family budget.
 I wanted to know if I was doing well.
 In addition, I didn't like the idea of just focusing on money.
 Having worked for Microsoft for almost fifteen years now, I'm not stranger to a balanced scorecard - so I've adopted it for my personal life.
 Yes, I'm weird; but it works for me and helps me think about the progress I'm making to important goals like financial freedom, a healthy marriage, a spiritually centered life, and a healthy lifestyle.
 My KPI's are pretty straight forward:
 - Net Worth
 - Return on Assets
 - Investment Performance against Market